google/WebFundamentals/src/content/en/updates/2017/12/chrome-63-64-media-updates.md

 Until now, Chrome OS and Android were the only platforms to support persistent licenses.
 It is not true anymore.
-Playing protected content through EME while the device is offline is now possible on Windows and Mac as well.
+Playing protected content through EME while the device is offline is now possible in Chrome 64 on Windows and Mac as well.

 ```js
 const config = [{